 So, what are the questions you should know the answers to before turning 70?

 - Who’s in charge here?
 Every plan for aging needs a good helper.
 (Think Power of Attorney, executor or trustee.)

 - Do you have the correct powers in place?
 If you have a Power of Attorney, does it have the correct provisions to allow the most flexible planning options as you age?

 - Is your estate plan up to date?
 Lives constantly change, which means your estate plan needs to be tweaked to match the circumstances.

 - What care will be needed… and when?
 This is a great question, without a concrete answer, but it’s important to be realistic and anticipate the possibilities.

 - Have you explored ALL the asset protection options?
 Even before care is needed, there are some important steps that can be taken to help pay for care when it is eventually needed.

 - Are you maximizing available benefits now?
 If care is needed now, are you sure that you are accessing all available help, like VA and Medicaid?

-One final encouragement from Dave on this topic, “It is far easier to have a plan pre-70 and tweak it here and there as the situation changes, rather than having to make all the big decisions during a crisis or once decision-making impairment has begun.”
-Addressing all 7 of these questions is something that all of our plans do.
+One final encouragement from Attorney David Edwards on this topic, “It is far easier to have a plan pre-70 and tweak it here and there as the situation changes, rather than having to make all the big decisions during a crisis or once decision-making impairment has begun.”
+Thinking about these questions and knowing the answers by 70 can be very beneficial to you and your family.
+This is something that all of our plans do.
 If answering these questions feels overwhelming, don’t stress!
-We guide our clients through the decision-making process everyday.
+We guide our clients through the decision-making process every day.
 And when the time comes to start implementing the plan, we work as a support for your family, making sure that things go as smoothly as possible.
 Give us a call at 217-726-9200 if you have questions, or check out one of our upcoming workshops.